Telecominfraproject/wlan-cloud-ucentral-deploy/chart/README.md

 $ helm install --name my-release git+https://github.com/Telecominfraproject/wlan-cloud-ucentral-deploy/@chart?ref=main
 ```

-The command deploys ucentralgw on the Kubernetes cluster in the default configuration.
+The command deploys the OpenWIFI Cloud SDK on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that will be overwritten above default values from dependent charts.

 > **Tip**: List all releases using `helm list`